hmasuai/dwn-tool/README.md

 Don't pirate stuff support artists!
 Also don't overload exportify by doing all your playlists at once (why you would want that idk)
 ### Pre-Installation
 #### MacOS
 Have <a href="https://brew.sh/">homebrew</a> installed and then install python3, zsh, yt-dlp, and ffmpeg.
+(Unless you have installed any of these already)
 In the terminal do `brew install python3`, `brew install zsh`, `brew install yt-dlp`, and then `brew install ffmpeg` Check out <a href="https://hmasusi-online.neocities.org/CD_Guide">my website</a> for some additonal discussion of this process!
 (And a little guide on downloading one specific song/playlist)
 Let me know if theres any errors!!
 You might have to set up an environmental variable for python.